 Consider reports on the effectiveness of internal controls and monitor the implementation of agreed actions.

+Risk

 Monitor the effective development and operation of risk management, review the risk profile, and monitor progress of the PCC and the Chief Constable in addressing risk-related issues reported to them.